skasproject/skas/docsite/docs/argocd.md

 - The `url: https://argocd.ingress.mycluster.internal` to point to your Argo CD server UI.
 - The `admin.enabled` if you want to still be able to use the local Argo CD `admin` account.
-- The `rootCaData:`.
-To find the appropriate value:
+- The `rootCaData:` is populated with the Certificate Authority of the `skAuth` service.
+To find its value, we can dig inside its certificate, which include its authority:
     ```shell
     $ kubectl -n skas-system get secret skas-auth-cert -o=jsonpath='{.data.ca\.crt}'
     ```

-This patch can be applied with the following command:
+Then, this patch can be applied with the following command:

 ```shell
 $ kubectl -n argocd patch configMap argocd-cm --type strategic --patch-file ./argocd-cm-patch.yaml
 ```

-#### Restart
+### Restart Pods

 For the patch to be effective, some Argo CD pod should be restarted: